-During the two-day conference, distinguished speakers will address selected interdisciplinary topics in key notes.
-Beneath, you can find more information on the keynote speakers who will be present at the 3rd ICPLT 2017.
+During the two-day conference, distinguished speakers have addressed selected interdisciplinary topics in key notes.
+Beneath, you can find more information on the keynote speakers who have been present at 3rd ICPLT 2017.

 Prof. Alan McKinnon, Professor of Logistics, Kühne Logistics University

 Over the past four decades, Professor McKinnon has actively promoted the development of logistics in academic, industrial and government circles.
 Between 1987 and 2012 he was based at Heriot-Watt University in Edinburgh where he established a research centre specializing in logistics and a master’s program in logistics and supply chain management.
 In 2012 he moved to Hamburg to become Head of Logistics and Dean of Programs in the Kuehne Logistics University.

 In his speech, Professor McKinnon has addressed ecological aspects in the field of production, logistics and traffic.

 For more information on Professor McKinnon, please click here.